pakkinlau/pakkinlau/README.md

 - [downloadYT_whole.py](https://gist.github.com/pakkinlau/fd49ae6fd20fe82f66cc963c08468e78): A python script that download a video without chopping.
 Only videoID is needed to be provided to run the script.

-- [downloadYT_clipping.py](https://gist.github.com/pakkinlau/7acda5a495a76863826cb32562e7aa95): A python script that download a video without chopping.
+- [downloadYT_chopping.py](https://gist.github.com/pakkinlau/7acda5a495a76863826cb32562e7aa95): A python script that download a video with chopping.
 Only videoID is needed to be provided to run the script.

 Scraping